 Keep your eyes, ears, and nose open

 Be attentive to what your teenager is saying and read their body language.
 You must listen without judgment.
 If your child can speak to you openly, congratulations!
 Consider yourself a lucky parent.
 You are doing something right.
 For most parents, it takes some time and effort to get there.
 Observe your teenager’s behaviors, like what your teenager likes to do with their friends.
 Have their friends over and get to know them.
 When your teenager comes home from a party, check out their body language.
 Are they avoiding eye contact or do you smell alcohol?
 It may not be as obvious.
+If you smell alcohol and your child is old enough to drive or drove to and from the party, this can be a deadly mix where a car accident lawyer and the authorities may need to get involved.
+Think about their point of view, especially in terms of peer pressure.
+Respect their boundaries, and understand that if you try to force yourself into their life they will very likely react by pushing you further away.
 Read signs of trouble like depression or anxiety.
 If you do detect something not right, never verbally or physically attack your teenager no matter how much you want to scream.
 Take a few deep breaths, empathize that these are teen experiences, and talk to your teenager about the dangers that they may be faced with.

 Teenagers rebel or do things without carefully thinking about the consequences for many reasons.
 You can be doing the best you can as a parent and yet your teenager still rebels.
 They are just being teenagers.
 It is proven that a teenager’s brain is developing ideas and ideals.
 They are testing themselves and unfortunately their parent’s patience unknowingly.
 Do not fret.
 Love your teenager unconditionally.
 They will need you through these troubled times.